 - Academic Regalia (Gowns & Hoods)

 As a friend or family member of one of our graduating students or honorary degree recipients, the University of Toronto welcomes you.

 Ceremonies are held in Convocation Hall at 31 King's College Circle located 2 blocks west of University Avenue, 1 block north off College Street.
-Each ceremony usually lasts 30 to 90 minutes, and consists of a procession, the opening of convocation, admission to degrees, welcoming remarks, conferring of honorary degrees, an address by the honorary graduand or speaker, presentation of graduates, closing remarks and the singing of O Canada.
+Each ceremony usually lasts approximately 90 minutes, and consists of a procession, the opening of convocation, admission to degrees, welcoming remarks, conferring of honorary degrees, an address by the honorary graduand or speaker, presentation of graduates, closing remarks, the singing of O Canada, and a formal recessional.

 You will need tickets to attend Convocation.
 Seating in Convocation Hall is limited.
 We, therefore, limit our graduating students who are attending their ceremony to two guest tickets.

 Because there is no reserved seating, we recommend that guests arrive early and are seated 30 minutes prior to the start of the ceremony to guarantee seating.